$150K settlement for Hawaii teen arrested by classmate’s dad

 After the lawsuit was filed in October, police spokeswoman Michelle Yu said Uemura and his supervisor were disciplined, but she was unable to provide details.

-Representatives for police department and the city didn’t immediately comment on the settlement Tuesday.
+Representatives for the police department and the city didn’t immediately comment on the settlement Tuesday.
 Uemura couldn’t be reached for comment.

 Seitz said in a news release that neither the officers nor the city admitted liability.
-During negotiations attorneys for the family asked the city to reveal disciplinary actions taken against the officers, but the city refused, he said.
+During negotiations, attorneys for the family asked the city to reveal disciplinary actions taken against the officers, but the city refused, he said.

 A 2020 legislative disciplinary report showed Uemura received a one-day suspension, Seitz said.